How do you sew seeds in a garden?

 Any gardener will tell you: generously!
 The more you sow, the more chance that the seeds will sprout and that you will have a harvest of seedlings.
 Just this morning I planted some Sweet peas and Namaqualand Daisies with spring in mind.
 Not just one seed, but many in a pot.

-We have already discussed the importance of being a Seed Planter, we need to continually plant seeds.
+We are all supposed to be Seed Planters, we basically means that we should be people who continually plant seeds in every area of our lives.
 The cynical don’t believe that what you sow is what you reap.
 Inevitably they have not really put this principle to the test.
 They have perhaps sown once upon a time and waited – not surprisingly – nothing happens or not what they hoped for, the harvest was small and measly.
 Or they sowed one seed… and were disappointed.

 But those who make it a habit to continually sow, sow, sow as a manner of lifestyle, personality and habit, will reap and habitually reap multiple harvests and blessings in their life.

 What we sow is in direct correlation with what we expect.
 Who has ever planted one bulb and expected to get a guaranteed flower.
 Or one seed and expected a crop.
-2 Cor 6:9 warns us,
+Scripture warns us,

 “Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.”